PSRV19/rec-sys/README.md

 - **Negative Sampling:**

-    The number of negative samples per positive example is controlled by the `num_negatives` parameter in the `load_and_preprocess_data` function.
+    The number of negative samples per positive example is controlled by the `num_negatives` parameter in the `config` in the `main.py` file.

 ## Troubleshooting